redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge1-Intro_To_Azure_CLI.md

     * Create the storage account in the resource group you previously created
     * Create a blob container within this storage account

-8. Verify you can now have created the resource group and storage account in the portal
+8. Verify you have now created the resource group and storage account in the portal
-    * If not done soe already, visit ``https://portal.azure.com``
+    * If not done so already, visit ``https://portal.azure.com``